China

 addition to the

-country's most famous endemic species, the Giant Panda (ARKive),
+country's most famous endemic species, the Giant Panda (ARKive

 mammals unique to China include the possibly extinct Baiji or Yangtze

-River Dolphin (EDGE),
+River Dolphin (IUCN),

 the